hoplaahei/hoplaahei.github.io/_posts/2013-12-21-edit-file-in-emacs-as-root.md

 wget --no-check-certificate https://raw.github.com/alexander-yakushev/.emacs.d/master/sudo.el
 ```

 And make sure you put the above in the same folder as your emacs loadpath.
-If you do not know what your load path is then you can set your own in ~/.emacs with e.g.,:
+If you do not know what your load path is then you can add on your own in ~/.emacs with e.g.,:

 ```
 (add-to-list 'load-path "~/.emacs.d/personal/modules")